sleggat/TallyHo/README.md

 - Select rows/days to show a tally of costs and hours
 - Add Reimbursable expenses (e.g. printing costs, client's domain name, 'research' trip to Bali)
 - Different hourly rates; Default Rate / Client Rate / Project Rate
-- Easily see which tasks have been invoiced
+- Easily see which tasks have been invoiced and which need to be

 #### Features I'd like to add at some point;